mb4umi/Timeline-GPX-Exporter/README.md

 # Timeline-GPX-Exporter

++++ This is an edited version of the original script, removing dependencies and making it work with the current Timeline.json exports by Google.
+(Current as in April 2026). +++

 Convert Google Timelines new JSON exported from an Android device to daily GPX log files

-I created this because I needed an easy way to find time stamps from the last year of my raw timeline data, a function that irritatingly no longer exists since timeline went device only with the now very limited Android Maps Timeline interface.

 1. Export timeline data from your Android device.